filecoin-project/lotus/LOTUS_RELEASE_FLOW.md

 - Lotus version conventions make it clear what kind of changes are included in a release.
 - The ability to ship critical fixes quickly when needed.
-- A regular cadence of releases, so that users can know when a new Lotus release will be available.
+- A regular cadence of releases, so that users can know when a new Lotus Node release will be available.
 - A clear description of the various stages of testing that a Lotus Release Candidate (RC) goes through.
-- Lotus Release issues will present a single source of truth for what may be contained in Lotus releases, including security fixes, and how they will be disclosed.
+- Lotus Release issues will present a single source of truth for what may be contained in Lotus software releases, including security fixes, and how they will be disclosed.

 ## Adopted Conventions

 ### Major Releases

-Bumps to the Lotus major version number (e.g., 2.0.0, 3.0.0) are reserved for significant architectural changes to Lotus.
+Bumps to the Lotus software major version number (e.g., 2.0.0, 3.0.0) are reserved for significant architectural changes to Lotus.
 These releases are expected to take considerable time to develop and will be rare.
 At least of 202408, there is nothing on the horizon that we're aware of that warrants this.
 See also [What aren't go major versions used more?](#why-arent-go-major-versions-used-more)

 ### Minor Releases

-Bumps to the Lotus minor version number (e.g., 1.28.0, 1.29.0) are used for:
+Bumps to the Lotus software minor version number (e.g., 1.28.0, 1.29.0) are used for:

 - Shipping Filecoin network upgrades
 - API breaking changes